 Get your family involved and have them help!
 When that showing request comes in, give everyone a basket and assign them a room or area to easily pick up or clean.
 Set a timer if you want, make it a game or challenge.

-Couple key areas to make sure that are done:
+Couple of key areas to make sure that is done: